kczajkow/graspit/README.txt

 LICENSE.txt   -  A copy of the license you accepted when you downloaded this.

 matlab/       -  MEX c-files that compile into matlab functions that can
 		     communicate and interact with the GraspIt! system.

 models/       -  The geometry and configuration files for all the robots and
 		objects.

 qhull/	  - A popular package for computing n-dimensional convex hulls.
-		 This is use both for the contact system and to create grasp wrench spaces.
+		This is used both for the contact system and to create grasp wrench spaces.

 README.txt    -  This file.

 src/          -  The source code for GraspIt!.

+src/DBase     - source code for the interface between GraspIt and the Columbia
+		Grasp Database

+tinyxml/	  - a library for processing XML documents.
+See the header files
+		therein for license and author information for this package.

 ui/	        -  The dialog windows and interfaces for GraspIt!.

 worlds/       -  A place to save GraspIt! worlds.
 Also includes a few
 		examples.

+xmlconverter/ -  A stand-alone utility for converting old GraspIt files
+		(such as .cfg and .wld) to the new XML-based format.

 Troubleshooting